Rise of Conflict

 Facing total civil war, the Office of Naval Intelligence green-lit the Spartan-II program in 2517, a plan to transform gifted children into loyal super-soldiers designed to disrupt and quash Insurrectionist activities.
 While the program was successful, its use against the Insurrection was short-lived, as humanity faced the full might of the Covenant only a few years later in 2525.

 Reduced to a SimmerThe insurrection would likely have gotten even worse in the years following Operation: TREBUCHET if it weren't for the start of the Human-Covenant War.
-Suddenly facing the threat of a group of technologically advanced aliens, the insurrection lowered to a simmer, and many insurrection forces sided with the UNSC to combat the Covenant.
-The initial onslaught brought on by the Covenant, coupled with its focus on the outer colonies, resulted in not just the loss of will for insurrection, but the literal loss of many insurrection strongholds due to war.
+Suddenly facing the threat of a group of technologically advanced aliens, the insurrection lowered to a simmer, and many insurrection forces eventually sided with the UNSC to combat the Covenant.
+Even so, some groups continued to fight against the UNSC in the early years of the war, at times attempting to ally with the Covenant in order to achive their objectives.
+The initial onslaught brought on by the Covenant, however, coupled with its focus on the outer colonies, resulted in not just the loss of will for much of the insurrection, but the literal loss of many insurrection strongholds due to war.
 While the UNSC was eventually able to slow the advance of the Covenant, and through a lot of luck win the war, the majority of outer colony worlds were completely lost, including millions of lives.

 United Rebel FrontThe URF is one of the oldest current Insurrectionist groups in the colonies.
 Their origins date back to 2509, sixteen years before the start of the Human-Covenant War.
 At the onset of the war in 2525, the group's leader, Colonel Robert Watts, was captured on the first actual mission for the Spartan-II candidates.
 His capture didn't stop the URF from continuing on, however, and over the next thirty years, they were led by the likes of General Howard Graves, Governor Jacob Jiles, and Captain Ingridson.
 In 2554 they managed to get an operative into the ultra-elite Spartan-IV program, and only a year later managed to convert another Spartan-IV to their side.